 The Society for Nuclear Medicine continues to set the scientific foundation for brain imaging and our clinical work

 Brain views are alive and well at the SNM [Society for Nuclear Medicine] meeting starting Saturday and going thru the week at the voluminous Washington DC Convention Center.
-I went up to DC this last weekend for a great adventure and a day of interesting brain imaging updates with molecular Newconventioncenterthumbnail_2and cellular science thrown in.
+I went up to DC this last weekend for a great adventure and a day of interesting brain imaging updates with molecular and cellular science thrown in.

 I'll touch briefly on some remarkable highlights to keep you posted.
 [Plan: to get back to non medical treatments for ADD with several posts this forthcoming weekend.]
 SNM is the main world meeting site for the research crowd on the frontier of functional SPECT and PET imaging, mainly for hearts and brains, but clearly involved in all of nuclear med including veterinary medicine and imaging the entire body.